Mu-L/GameLib/README.en.md

 - Single header file `GameLib.h`, copy and use
 - No dependency on SDL / SFML / DirectX / OpenGL
-- No need for `-lgdi32 -lwinmm -lgdiplus -lole32` linker flags; `-mwindows` recommended
+- No need for `-lgdi32 -lwinmm -lgdiplus -lole32` linker flags; you can optionally add `-mwindows` (which suppresses the console window on launch)
 - Compatible with Dev C++'s bundled GCC 4.9.2

-- The repository also includes a standalone `GameLib.SDL.h` version, depending on SDL2 libraries, targeting cross-platform scenarios (Linux / macOS).
+(Note: By popular demand, a SDL2 version `GameLib.SDL.h` has been ported for Linux/macOS, also as a single header file.
+See [SDL2PORT.md](SDL2PORT.md) for details.)

 ### Ready-to-Use Drawing